Search

 Background: In recent years, minimally invasive methods have been increasingly utilized for surfactant administration in spontaneously breathing preterm infants with respiratory distress syndrome (RDS) managed with nasal continuous positive airway pressure owing to their feasibility and association with improved respiratory outcomes.
 However, data are limited from developing countries on the use and effectiveness of these techniques.

-Purpose: The primary objective of this study was to evaluate the effect of...
+Purpose: The primary objective of...

 Review Article